 So, as you can probably tell, I don’t have a great attitude on the future of the Nets, and I don’t really feel like “being patient” and waiting for the Nets to “bring a winner to Brooklyn”.
 My message to Mikhail Prokhorov, Billy King, and Avery Johnson is: prove me wrong.
 Prove to me that you are capable of making a trade for Dwight Howard and resigning Deron Williams.
 Prove to me that you can bring in veteran free agents who can bring hype and excitement to Brooklyn.
 Prove to me that the Nets can be winners.
 Until then, start planning your NBA Draft Lottery party for 2013.
 I’ll bring the popcorn.

-Tags: Anthony Morrow Avery Johnson Barclays Center Billy King Brook Lopez Brooklyn Nets Deron Williams Deshawn Stevenson Dwight Howard Featured Gerald Wallace Johan Petro Marshon Brooks Mikhail Prokhorov NBA Nets New Jersey Nets Orlando Magic Popular Shelden Williams
+Tags: Anthony Morrow Avery Johnson Barclays Center Billy King Brook Lopez Brooklyn Nets Deron Williams Deshawn Stevenson Dwight Howard Gerald Wallace Johan Petro Marshon Brooks Mikhail Prokhorov NBA Nets New Jersey Nets Orlando Magic Shelden Williams